wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_createrawtransaction.md

 ---
-title: zec:createrawtransaction \[POST\]
+title: zec:createrawtransaction - Zcash
-description: Create a transaction spending the given inputs and sending to the givenaddresses.Returns hex-encoded raw transaction.Note that the transactions inputs are not signed, and it is not storedin the wallet or transmitted to the network.
+description: Example code for the zec:createrawtransaction json-rpc method. Сomplete guide on how to use zec:createrawtransaction json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters